-This 12 credit (4 courses) certificate program in finance provides core knowledge needed in the field of finance.
+This 12-credit (four courses) certificate program in finance provides core knowledge needed in the field of finance.
 Finance is the basis of all good decisions made in business and the best financial officers create enormous value.
 Gain an understanding of financial decision processes to maximize shareholder wealth, financial statement analysis, financial institutions as well as other current special topics in finance.

 Advance Your Knowledge.
 Advance Your Career.
-Take 4 courses as a standalone credential or apply all the courses toward the Master of Science in Finance degree.
-Students select from 4 classes out of 6 options to focus their studies on their job and/or interests.
+Take four courses as a standalone credential or apply all the courses toward the Master of Science in Finance degree.
+Students select from four classes out of six options to focus their studies on their job and/or interests.